 - Establishing long term research links – between both partners to ensure sustainable research capacity in partner countries and benefit to the UK/SA research community in the longer term.

 Ongoing priorities include strategic planning and applications for grants and funding, establishing synergies with other WUN Public Health themes including Migration and School Health, establishing an EU-based and a US-based partner, the publishing of joint publications, and re-thinking research areas to align with new WUN research themes such as Student Mental Health.

-The group has to date collaborated and developed a range of new projects and proposals, completed a number of literature reviews, published a handful of journal articles, maintained an electronic resource facility hosted by the WUN, set up a New Perspectives on Resilience blog, initiated preliminary work on developing and testing resilience tools, and conducted a number of qualitative studies.
+The group has to date collaborated and developed a range of new projects and proposals, completed a number of literature reviews, published a handful of journal articles, set up a New Perspectives on Resilience blog, initiated preliminary work on developing and testing resilience tools, and conducted a number of qualitative studies.
 Peer reviewed research outputs in accredited journals continue to be targeted as an outcome of the ongoing collaborative research.

 The overall objectives of the research are to:

 - Determine the personal, contextual and cultural elements that support the resilience of a young person who has migrated, and under which circumstances migration creates adversity for youth.

 - Determine how resilience processes of youth, who experience migration as adverse, compare across different cultures and contexts.